Community Solar FAQ

 • For subscribers in CSGs proposed before 2017, including all of CEF's first 8 CSG (Shiloh, Edina, Clarks Grove, Pax Christi, Haven, Ramp A, Waseca, and Faribault), subscribers are paid the Applicable Retail Rate (more or less the same rate you pay to Xcel) plus a $0.02-$0.03/kWh adder.
 This rate changes every year as utility rates change, and for 2021 is $0.158/kWh for residential subscribers in our larger gardens, and $0.01/kWh more in smaller gardens

 • For subscribers in CSGs proposed after 2017, including all new CEF projects, subscribers are compensated based on the Value of Solar, which sets a 25-year compensation schedule for each "vintage year" of project.
 CEF's current 7 new projects have all qualified for the 2020 Value of Solar, which includes a $0.015/kWh Residential Adder for residential customers.
-Residents subscriibing to this project will receive $0.109/kWh as a bill credit, with the bill credit rising by ~2.25%/yr.
+Residents subscribing to this project will receive $0.109/kWh as a bill credit, with the bill credit rising by ~2.25%/yr.

 + How will the credits show up on my bill if I have Averaged Monthly Payment?